OctopusDeploy/blog/blog/2021-07/config-as-code-what-is-it-how-is-it-beneficial/index.md

 ### Ensuring approval and quality assurance processes exist

 Perhaps changing an API key or endpoint URI will need a different team’s input and sign-off.
-This approval process would not typically exist if the configurations themselves were buried within the application codebase.
+This approval process wouldn't typically exist if the configurations themselves were buried within the application codebase.
 By dovetailing the tailored build and deployment process, both approvals and quality assurance can be integrated to ensure that just the right configurations are deployed where they should be.

 ### Secrets management within configurations